sameerkhule1/LocalizationApplication/README.md

 it is necessary to find methods to optimize the power consumption within the sensor node.
 The wireless node must be maintained at its lowest power consumption level to increase the limited battery life of the wireless sensor node, which is called sleep mode, as long as it is possible.
-This thesis work presents an energy-efficient on- demand sink-path protocol for the WSN-based localization platform.
+This work presents an energy-efficient on- demand sink-path protocol for the WSN-based localization platform.
 In this protocol, each node has stored the shortest path to sink while also maintaining a low power idle listening mode using low power built-in Wake-Up receiver which activates only when